Jeremy-Goldstein/Frontend-Design-Visual-Recreation-Of-Social-Media-Feed/readme.md

-A near-replica visual represenation of Instagram using HTML, CSS, and Boostrap.
+A near-replica visual representation of the Instagram feed for logged in users using HTML, CSS, and Boostrap.

 This page has responsive behavior, where on smaller screens the content adjusts.